CodeGeneration2/ACEOB/E_code/README.md

 First, you need to extract the ECG.rar archive file to the current folder.

-We give a brief description of the 4 models below.
+We provide a brief description of this E_code model below.

 ## E_code